summerrrrrrwu/open-source-workshop-NTPU/README.md

 # Hello world LINE Bot on Cloud Functions

 ## Platforms Used

-- **LINE Developers**: To create and configure the LINEBot.
+- **LINE Developers**: Used to create and configure the LINEBot.
-- **Google Cloud Functions**: To deploy the Python code and generate a webhook for the LINEBot.
+- **Google Cloud Functions**: Used to deploy the Python code and generate a webhook for the LINEBot.

 ## LINEBot Creation